DaleOrders/AWS-Study-Notes/README.md

 It is a regional service, for example, `us-east-1`

-Need logging sources such as external APIs or databases.
-This sends information as **log events**.
-These are stored in **log streams**.
-This is a sequence of log events from the same source.
+A log stream is a sequence of log events that share the same source.
+Each separate source of logs in CloudWatch Logs makes up a separate log stream.

-**Log Groups** are containers for multiple logs streams of the same type of logging.
-This also stores configuration settings such as retention settings and permissions.

-Once the settings are defined on a log group, they apply to all log streams in that log group.
-Metric filters are also applied on the log groups.
+A log group is a group of log streams that share the same retention, monitoring, and access control settings.
+You can define log groups and specify which streams to put into each group.
+There is no limit on the number of log streams that can belong to one log group.

 ### 1.3.9.
 CloudTrail Essentials